 Post a task with your price in mind, then get offers.

 You may think that a leaking tap is nothing more than a nuisance that keeps you up at night, but it can cause severe damage to your home.
-Learning how to fix a leaking tap can save you thousands of litres of water in a year and save money in the process.
+Learning how to fix a leaking tap in your kitchen or bathroom can save you thousands of litres of water in a year and save money in the process.

 Here’s a surprising fact, the number one cause of leaking taps is not the washer but the valve seat that stops the water from flowing when the tap is closed.

-Our handy guide will guide you through how to fix a dripping tap, whether it’s your first attempt or you need a refresher.
+This handy guide will guide you through how to fix a dripping tap.
+Whether you need to know how to fix a leaking kitchen faucet or bathroom tap, we’re here to help!